translating-science/rust-smart-fhir/README.md

 #### Launch your SMART-on-FHIR application

 You can launch your application by going to the [SMART Sandbox Launcher](https://launch.smarthealthit.org/).
-You will want to use the `R4` FHIR version, and the `Provider EHR` launch type.
+You will want to use the `R4` FHIR version, and either the `Provider EHR` launch type or one of the `Standalone` launch types.

 For the SMART Sandbox Launcher's validation settings (on the "Client Registration & Validation" tab of the interface), you will want to configure the app as a
 [confidential symmetric](https://build.fhir.org/ig/HL7/smart-app-launch/client-confidential-symmetric.html) app.
 For this, you will need to provide the following info: